 What do we mean, however, by a small MBR?
 Or in other words, what should the update algorithms of an R-tree minimize about the MBRs?
 A quick answer to think of is the area, but there exists a better answer.
 Figure 2 shows two MBRs, which actually have the same area.
-It turns out that the right (square) MBR leads to better performance in practice.
+It turns out that the right (square) MBR leads to better performance in practice (where most range queries are square-like).
 Implication?
 We should minimize the perimeter of an MBR.
 This may look fairly reasonable in retrospect: a rectangle with a small perimeter almost always has a small area, but the opposite is not true.